stfc/janus-core/contributing.md

 #### Keeping your fork in sync with project

-By adding two remotes, one for *devel* and one for your *fork* it is possible to keep your *fork* in sync with *devel*.
+By adding two remotes, one for *upstream* and one for your *fork* it is possible to keep your *fork* in sync with *upstream*.
 This will greatly simplify merge requests.
+Github also offers a sync functionality in their web ui that achieves the same.

 ``` sh
 # clone your fork